ssunsonic/Hackdavis-2023/README.md

 - Day_m.csv: Data mapped from monthly_milk_production.csv containing columns of Day and Footprint of that Day in the week.
 - monthly_milk_production.csv: Cyclic Data that present a seasonal trend; used to mimik the footprints of the Used Store

-Front End Development:
+Website:
-- Run by cd my-app, and npm start.
+- Run `by cd my-app`, and `npm start`
-- Built using React.js the framework.
-- Utilized Chart.js to create interactive graphs.
+- Graphs created with Chart.js are slighlty interactive with hover effect.
 - Nice color theme, with a simple straight forward landing page designed to deliver information promptly.
+- Drop down menu for smaller screens, but unutilized.

 Link to Demo:
 https://youtu.be/5ulnhIoJCjE